 Once again, I ran out of time.
 The scenario ended and I got an terrible score – worse, I think than the last time.

 Engagements at this scale can be tough.
 Victory conditions based on time might be to add an artificial “challenge” and replayability to the scenario, but they also reflect the limits of the tactical combat model.
 After an hour of fighting, some units run out of ammo and others are resupplied.
 One side or the other may be able to bring in reinforcements.
 In the larger scheme of things, if general is told to take a hill in the next hour, he can’t spend an hour and a half or two hours doing it.
 It’s hard to tell in this case.

 It was also another showcase of the good, the bad, and the ugly of this game engine.
 As before, it emphasizes that this engine is designed for the higher levels of command at the higher levels of command difficulty.
 Some of the weaknesses also jump out, particularly with this fight.
 I happened to also play the scenario from the other side – playing as Vincent.
-With all the detailed terrain and unit depiction, one notices what isn’t show.
+With all the detailed terrain and unit depiction, one notices what isn’t shown.
 For the defense of Little Round Top, a key part of the Union’s success was that they were able to take a good position on a steep hill and literally dig in.
-They have built defensive walls with earth and stone, allowing to shoot from partial cover.
+They have built defensive walls with earth and stone, allowing them to shoot from partial cover.
 It is difficult to position units relative to existing terrain and I don’t believe there is a way to simulate “digging in.”
 This Union scenario really doesn’t give much time (if playing with a locked camera) to even scout the area before the enemy shows up.